CYCLOPHOSPHAMIDE injection, solution

 There is insufficient data from clinical studies of cyclophosphamide available for patients 65 years of age and older to determine whether they respond differently than younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac functioning, and of concomitant disease or other drug therapy.

-In patients with severe renal impairment, decreased renal excretion may result in increased plasma levels of cyclophosphamide and its metabolites.
-This may result in increased toxicity [see Clinical Pharmacology (12.3)].
-Monitor patients with severe renal impairment (CrCl =10 mL/min to 24 mL/min) for signs and symptoms of toxicity.
+In patients with severe renal impairment, decreased renal excretion may result in increased plasma levels of cyclophosphamide and its metabolites, which may increase toxicity [see Clinical Pharmacology (12.3)].
+Monitor patients with severe renal impairment (creatinine clearance (CLcr) = 10 mL/min to 24 mL/min) for signs and symptoms of toxicity.

-Cyclophosphamide and its metabolites are dialyzable although there are probably quantitative differences depending upon the dialysis system being used.
-In patients requiring dialysis, use of a consistent interval between cyclophosphamide administration and dialysis should be considered.
+Cyclophosphamide and its metabolites are dialyzable although there are probably quantitative differences depending upon the dialysis system.
+In patients requiring dialysis, consider using a consistent interval between cyclophosphamide administration and dialysis should be considered.

 The alcohol content of Cyclophosphamide Injection should be taken into account when given to patients with hepatic impairment [see Warnings and Precautions (5.7)].